-Applications for admission to Texas A&M University at Galveston should be completed according to the printed directions and addressed to the Office of Admissions, Texas A&M University, College Station, Texas 77843.
+Applications for admission to Texas A&M University at Galveston should be completed according to the printed directions and addressed to the Office of Admissions and Records, Texas A&M University at Galveston, P. O. Box 1675, Galveston, TX 77553.
 Acceptance by the Office of Admissions does not constitute admission to the U.S. Maritime Service License Option Program.
 (See the section on Admission to the U.S. Maritime Service License Option Cadet Program for information).

-When admission requirements have been satisfied, the Office of Admissions will send the applicant a letter of acceptance and notify TAMUG of the acceptance.
+When admission requirements have been satisfied, the Office of Admissions and Records will send the applicant a letter of acceptance.
 The Office of Student Affairs will send a medical history and immunization form to the student.
 State law requires that all students enrolled in an institution of higher education present evidence of immunization against diphtheria, tetanus, and, if under 19 years of age, poliomyelitis.
-Students entering or reentering Texas A&M University at Galveston must furnish proof of the required immunization by completing and returning the medical history and immunization form prior to the first day of classes.
+Students entering or re-entering Texas A&M University at Galveston must furnish proof of the required immunization by completing and returning the medical history and immunization form prior to the first day of classes.